 Dryer repair

-How to Replace a Dryer Drum Felt Seal
+Replace a Dryer Drum Felt Seal: Fit, Glue, and Test It Right

 Before you start: Confirm whether the failed felt is the front or rear drum seal before ordering.
-Match the exact dryer model, felt position, adhesive requirement, glide style, and seal profile.
-Photograph the belt routing and drum position before the drum comes out.
+Match the exact dryer model, felt position, adhesive requirement, glide style, seam location, and seal profile.
+Photograph the belt routing and drum position before the drum comes out, because reassembly mistakes are more common than removal mistakes.

-This page fits when: The felt is frayed, missing, burned, detached, flattened, or letting clothing catch at the front or rear drum edge.
+This page fits when: The felt is frayed, missing, scorched, detached, flattened, or letting clothing catch at the front or rear drum gap.
+Use a light at the door opening, then check the rear edge once the cabinet is open.
+A shiny rub line on the drum flange or dark felt dust in the channel points to seal wear.

 Check something else when: If the felt looks intact but the dryer thumps, squeals, or rumbles from below the drum, inspect drum rollers, glides, belt, idler, and blower parts before ordering a seal.